rapidsai/raft/docs/source/raft_ann_benchmarks.md

   --algorithms ALGORITHMS
-                        run only comma separated list of named algorithms (default: None) --indices INDICES     run only comma separated list of named indices. parameter `algorithms` is ignored (default: None) -f, --force           re-run algorithms even if their results already exist (default: False)
+                        run only comma separated list of named algorithms (default: None) --indices INDICES     run only comma separated list of named indices. parameter `algorithms` is ignored (default: None) -k, --count           number of nearest neighbors to return --batch-size          number of query vectors to pass into search -f, --force           re-run algorithms even if their results already exist (default: False)
 ```
 `configuration` and `dataset` : `configuration` is a path to a configuration file for a given dataset.